adam-maj/robotics/README.md

 The challenge of developing general-purpose robotics is both a hardware and a software problem.

 Since a robot's software is entirely dependent on its hardware for sensory inputs and control outputs, we'll briefly cover robotics hardware first.
+Though it's important, we'll see that hardware is not the current bottleneck to progress.

 Then, we'll turn to understanding the series of software innovations over the past decade that are largely responsible for the recent interest in robotics.